bsl546/energym/README.md

 The `energym/envs` folder contains the specifics of the model: inputs, outputs as well as weather files for benchmarking and benchmarking metrics KPI's on the output

-Once those steps have been carried out, run the script `script/create_eplus_env.py` to build EnergyPlus FMU's or `scripts/create_mo_env.py` to build Modelica FMU's (ensure before that you have JModelica installed and running under Python 2.7).
+Once those steps have been carried out, run the script `script/create_eplus_env.py` to build EnergyPlus FMU's or `scripts/create_mo_env_jmod.py` to build Modelica FMU's (ensure before that you have JModelica installed and running under Python 2.7).
 We provide a .zip file with the latest public JModelica version.
 Please, install this JModelica version on your machine.
 Detail installation steps are given in the docs.
 We intend to move to OpenModelica as soon as all features of the Modelica buildings library will be supported by OpenModelica.

 ### Docker files (runs on linux machines or windows machines with WSL2)
-We provide two dockerfiles with EnergyPlus and the latest open-source JModelica version.
-Be aware that JModelica compiler is not open-source anymore, and hence, we intend to switch asap to OpenModelica.
-One container runs with Python 2.7.
-The other is a hack of the python source files for both EnergyPlusToFMU and pymodelica, and runs in Python 3.8.
+Two docker pre-built images are stored on dockerhub, one for model launching and interaction, and one heavier for model compilation.